postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/observing-an-api.md

 With this integration, each version of your API in Postman can be linked to multiple services from New Relic.
 Each service can correspond to a running instance of the API, such as beta, prod1, and prod2.
 You can also optionally link multiple dashboards from New Relic to your API.

 > **You can also send Postman monitor results to New Relic.** Note that sending monitor results to New Relic is a separate integration from viewing APM metrics and uses a different New Relic API key.
-Learn more about [configuring Postman monitor integration with New Relic](/docs/integrations/available-integrations/new-relic/).
+Learn more about [configuring a Postman monitor integration with New Relic](/docs/integrations/available-integrations/new-relic/).

 ### Connecting to New Relic